Independent Contractor vs. Self-Employed: What You Need to Know

 When working with non-employees like contractors and self-employed workers, make sure you have a written contract, deliver all tax documents on time, and that you verify insurance and licensing requirements.
 These requirements may vary by country, so make sure to double-check which ones apply to the country you’re hiring in.
 These things will ensure that your business and its contractors are compliant with legal and tax regulations.
 These compliance concerns are the same whether someone is an independent contractor or self-employed.1.
 A contract

 Your employment contract details the relationship between you and your non-employee.
 It protects you both and spells out all the details of the work you’ll accomplish together.In your contract, define the scope of work.
 Specify the results or the deliverables you expect to receive from your contractor, as well as deadlines.
 Include the rate of compensation — usually determined by the contractor — and explain how you’ll pay them.
 You should also clarify their employment status, including the fact that they are a contractor, not an employee of your company.
 Define the length of your working relationship, whether it’s a one-time project or an ongoing engagement.For sensitive and classified projects, consider a non-disclosure agreement (NDA) or intellectual property transfer clause.
 Such clauses can ensure that your business trade secrets remain safe, and the work done by your contractor stays with the company.
 Since contractors use their own equipment and operate at their own cost, clarify whether or not they’ll receive reimbursement for business expenses, mileage, etc. Keep in mind that self-employed people can claim these expenses as tax deductions.
 You may also consider inserting a clause about termination.
 If either you or the contractor wishes to end your working relationship, this clause will outline how to do so.As contracts are legally binding documents, we recommend getting your contract reviewed by an employment lawyer.
 They can help you make sure it’s compliant with labor laws, especially if hiring across state lines or internationally.
-At Pilot, we have our clients’ contracts reviewed by both U.S. and local lawyers.2.
+At Plane, we have our clients’ contracts reviewed by both U.S. and local lawyers.2.
 Licenses

 The licenses self-employed people are required to hold depend on the work they perform and where your business is located.
 If they live in another state or country, the licensing requirements might be different.
 Common professions that require licenses include:- Cosmetology